aifakrul/Plant-Disease-Detection/README.md

 You can collect the Dataset from my Google Drive:

 https://drive.google.com/file/d/1odLdFTMf_U-SkCTa0JIWmzVFTmV14paO/view?usp=sharing

+How to use:

+Run all, *TF_Records_Preparation.ipynb files to process your training images to TFRecords.

+Run all, *_diseases_solution.ipynb files to inference/ to predict the disease

 MD Fakrul Islam, Certified Data Scientist, Machine Learning, Deep Learning Engineer and Big Data Professional